MewsSystems/gitbook-connector-api/use-cases.md

 ### Non in-house customer transaction

-A transaction which is being settled externally within the outlet, such bill which is settled with cash or credit card can also be recorded in Mews.
+A bill which is settled with cash or credit card can also be recorded in Mews.
 All revenue and payment information is sent into Mews using the [Add outlet bills](operations/finance.md#add-outlet-bills) operation.

 ### Split payments